Fer14/raice/README.md

 - [x] Train PPO (Proximal Policy Optimization)
 - [x] Train A2C (Advantage Actor-Critic)
 - [x] Test all cars on the test track
+- [x] Create a reinforcement learning course explaining the project and algorithms
 - [ ] Add more tracks for evaluation
 - [ ] Create a competition using all available tracks
 - [ ] Add a track/circuit creator tool
-- [ ] Create a reinforcement learning course explaining the project, with instructions to train and test your own algorithms